2016 is in the bag.

 Overall it was a productive summer in New Zealand, and I was actually sad to leave for once.
 Still, the road called, and I was forced to change things up.

 With no gym or dance school to keep me busy I started reading a lot, and totalled 13 books this year.
 I’m pretty sure that’s a new record, and a big achievement for me (I’m a slow ass reader).
-I’ll have my reading list up in a few weeks (2015 here).
+You can check out my reading list in The Books I Read in 2016.

 I also threw down some cash and signed up for two blogging courses, finally.
 As someone who is three years into this game now, I feel like it’s time to learn from some of the vets.
 I’m only halfway through them, but my opinion so far is mixed.
 I am hoping these communities will help me increase the blog’s reach beyond it’s current ceiling, we will see how that goes in 2017.